 - Many choices available including shade of colour and how to administer the product

 - Doesn’t change the colour of crowns or fillings

 - Can cause some short term tooth sensitivity

 - Can cause damage to existing tooth conditions

 - The results only last for a couple of months up until a year before re-application is needed

 Always remember that most teeth stains are removed during routine dental cleaning and don’t require chemical treatment.
 It’s best to seek advice from your dentist or orthodontist about which teeth whitening options which are best suited for your requirements.

-If you require any further information about teeth whitening, don’t hesitate to get in touch with the professionals at Clear Smiles Orthodontics at Robina by phoning their friendly staff on 07 5593 3733.
+If you require any further information about teeth whitening, don’t hesitate to get click the website https://wellnessadvice.info/ for getting information.